GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 Find the DAGs bucket for the Cloud Composer environment and copy the provided DAG into the correct location.
 Update the _environment variables_ of the Cloud Composer environment to refer to the correct Dataform repository and use the tag `v1.0.0` as the Git reference.

+> **Note** It might take a few minutes for the DAG to be discovered by Airflow, be patient :) Once the DAG is discovered it will be started automatically, make sure to configure the environment variables before you upload the DAG.

 ### Success Criteria

 - There's a new DAG that's triggered every day at midnight.